MudroadWhite/New-Principia/docs/2_architecture.md

 ```

 ### 5.1 `TOOLS` section
-- If any tool is being used, a `TOOLS` section is **required** to be place at the beginning of a long proof.
+- If any tool is being used, a `TOOLS` header is **required** to be place at the beginning of a long proof.

 Technical features, that can be be found under `lib.v`, usually require a warmup before being available, for example, introducing an extra real variable with the proof(with `set (X := Real "x")`), or prepare a modified version of a theorem for more convenient use. `TOOLS` section is for performing such preparations.